-- 1. Student Learning - 1.1 Provides leadership in all matters relating to education in the District. - 1.2 Ensures students in the District have the opportunity to meet or exceed the standards of education set by the Minister. - 1.3 Ensures that learning environments contribute to the development of skills and habits necessary for the world of work, post-secondary studies, life-long learning and citizenship and promote engaged students, ethical citizenship and entrepreneurial spirit in students. - 1.4 Provides leadership in fostering conditions which promote the improvement of educational opportunities for all students. - 1.5 Provides leadership in implementing education policies established by the Minister and the Board. - 2.
-Student Welfare - 2.1 Ensures that students are provided with a safe and caring environment that encourages respectful and responsible behaviour. - 2.2 Ensures the safety and welfare of students while participating in school programs or while being transported to or from school programs on transportation provided or approved by the District. - 2.3 Ensures the facilities adequately accommodate District students. - 2.4 Acts as, or designates, the attendance officer for the District. - 3.
-Fiscal Responsibility - 3.1 Ensures the fiscal management of the District by the Associate Superintendent, Business and Finance is in accordance with the terms or conditions of any funding received by the Board under the School Act or any other Act or regulation. - 3.2 Ensures the District operates in a fiscally responsible manner, including adherence to recognized accounting procedures.
+1. Student Learning

+- 1.1 Provides leadership in all matters relating to education in the Division. - 1.2 Ensures students in the Division have the opportunity to meet or exceed the standards of education set by the Minister. - 1.3 Ensures that learning environments contribute to the development of skills and habits necessary for the world of work, post-secondary studies, life-long learning and citizenship and promote engaged students, ethical citizenship and entrepreneurial spirit in students. - 1.4 Provides leadership in fostering conditions which promote the improvement of educational opportunities for all students. - 1.5 Provides leadership in implementing education policies established by the Minister and the Board.

+2. Student Welfare

+- 2.1 Ensures that students are provided with a welcoming, safe, respectful and caring environment that encourages respectful and responsible behavior. - 2.2 Ensures the safety and welfare of students while participating in school programs or while being transported to or from school programs on transportation provided or approved by the Division. - 2.3 Ensures the facilities adequately accommodate Division students. - 2.4 Acts as, or designates, the attendance officer for the Division.

+3. Fiscal Responsibility

+- 3.1 Ensures the fiscal management of the Education Division by the Associate Superintendent, Business and Finance is in accordance with the terms or conditions of any funding received by the Board under the Education Act or any other Act or regulation. - 3.2 Ensures the Education Division operates in a fiscally responsible manner, including adherence to recognized accounting procedures. - 3.3 Prepares and presents the budget which reflects Board priorities. - 3.4 Ensures the Board has current and relevant financial information.